hpp340/3DScannerSoftware/README.md

 * Save edited mesh to file.
 * Hole Filling has been added to master branch.
 * Obj file is now supported
+* There are some bugs in Hole Filling, so it's moved in this branch.
+* Now connected to PrimeSense with OpenNI2 SDK!
+* ICP point-point has been finished and tested without bugs!

 Authors
 ---